mostafa-binesh/CMS-PHP/README.md

 - send queries using prepared statements
 - image compressor
 - add password len and security check
-- all ajax requests handler in one js file\
+- all ajax requests handler in one js file
-- all php requests handler in one php file\
+- all php requests handler in one php file
 - change all buttons in comment, post and ... sections to a form to send post request no get for more security
+- do everything with functions
+- check user credential every 5 seconds using ajax

 **MAIN REASON I DON'T WORK WITH PHP**
-- NO ROUTING SYSTEM! (.PHP ADD END OF THE ADDRESS)
+- NO ROUTING SYSTEM! (.PHP extension on urls)